-The One Public Estate programme is an initiative delivered in partnership by the Local Government Association and the Cabinet Office (Government Property Unit).
+The One Public Estate programme is an initiative delivered in partnership by the Local Government Association and the Cabinet office (Govt Property Unit).
 It supports joint working across central and local government to use land and property to boost economic growth, unlock regeneration, and create more integrated public services.
-It encourages public sector partners to share buildings, transform services, reduce running costs and release surplus and under-used land for development.
-In January 2017 the Phase 5 partnership funding allocations were announced including £75,000 for Lancashire councils led by Blackburn with Darwen Council.
-A further sum of £50,000 was allocated via Phase 6 in December 2017 to the Lancashire Combined Authority again with Blackburn with Darwen Council acting as the lead local authority.
+It encourages public sector partners to share buildings, transform services, reduce running costs, and release surplus and under-used land for development.
+In January 2017 the latest round of partnership funding allocations were announced including £75,000 for Lancashire councils led by Blackburn with Darwen Council.